 The upcoming update for Facebook is quite noteworthy because it will make people aware of what they are dealing with.
 Ads are the most effective way to attract public attention.
 If people are not aware of who is behind those Ads and what they intend to do, their votes will be affected too.

 Therefore, Facebook has come up with some updates, especially relevant to the Ads circle.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Facebook has already made it mandatory for the advertisers to ‘get authorized’ about social issues, politics, and elections since 2018.
 They even introduced AD Library for it.

 The process already demands identity and address proof from the advertisers in the U.S. Advertisers also have to place a “Paid for by” disclaimer on their ads to show who they are working for.
 However, advertisers sometimes attempt to put misleading “Paid for by” disclaimers on their ads.

-Therefore, starting mid-September, advertisers will need to provide more information about their organization before Facebook starts to review and approve them.
+Therefore, starting mid-September, advertisers will need to provide more information about their organization before Facebook reviews and approves them.
 If this information is not provided by mid-October, Facebook will take down the Ads.
 Upon this, Facebook has reportedly made a statement in their blog,

 “Advertisers will have five options for providing more information, three of which demonstrate they are registered with the U.S. government.
-If they choose one of the three government resource options, they will be allowed to use their registered organization name in disclaimers and the “i” icon that appears in the upper right-hand corner of their ads will read “Confirmed Organization.”
+Suppose they choose one of the three government resource options.
+In that case, they will be allowed to use their registered organization name in disclaimers and the “i” icon that appears in the upper right-hand corner of their ads will read “Confirmed Organization.”

 The advertisers will have to provide valid U.S. street address, phone number, business email and a business website matching the email to Facebook.
 They also have to provide one of the following information: